mdda/deep-learning-workshop/ideas.md

 *  Learn VAE from trained teacher
    *  No need to train image-sized Decoder
    *  Fits with which Workshop?
+      - no longer relevant

 *  Reasoning over Fact DB and Knowledge Axioms?
    *  V. interesting
    *  Potentially v. time consuming to 'get into it'
    *  Not clear which workshop would be interested
+      - no longer relevant

 *  NOPE : Demonstrations@NIPS (due 16-Sept-2018) : https://nips.cc/Demonstrations/demonstrationapplication
    +  Dials for latent space changes for voices
       + How about dial positions that reflect prominent conference speakers?
+      + no longer relevant

 *  Learning to match sentences with graphs